boostorg/hof/README.md

 About
 =====

-HigherOrderFunctions is a header-only C++11/C++14 library that provides utilities for functions and function objects, which can solve many problems with much simpler constructs than whats traditionally been done with metaprogramming.
+HigherOrderFunctions is a header-only C++11/C++14 library that provides utilities for functions and function objects, which can solve many problems with much simpler constructs than what's traditionally been done with metaprogramming.

 HigherOrderFunctions is:

 - Modern: HigherOrderFunctions takes advantages of modern C++11/C++14 features.
-It support both `constexpr` initialization and `constexpr` evaluation of functions.
+It supports both `constexpr` initialization and `constexpr` evaluation of functions.
 It takes advantage of type deduction, variadic templates, and perfect forwarding to provide a simple and modern interface.
 - Relevant: HigherOrderFunctions provides utilities for functions and does not try to implement a functional language in C++.
 As such, HigherOrderFunctions solves many problems relevant to C++ programmers, including initialization of function objects and lambdas, overloading with ordering, improved return type deduction, and much more.
 - Lightweight: HigherOrderFunctions builds simple lightweight abstraction on top of function objects.
 It does not require subscribing to an entire framework.
 Just use the parts you need.